pentandra/lifepreserver/METADATA.md

 ### `author_name`

 The name of the author.
+Should be equal to the `name` of a [person item](#metadata-relating-to-people-member-and-organization-items).

 ### `kind`